JIgnjatic/lwc-scraping/README.md

 The repo also now includes a queueable class where we can scrape the data via regex.
 The regex and scraping is performed inside the YahooFinanceScrapingHelper.

+Previous Close Price is also now included when scraping the price via regex.

 **Technologies**

 Since this tool is hosted on Salesforce, we utilise front-end framework LWC with back-end Apex.